Worship format and original content: Rev. Kathryn M. Schreiber (c) 2021

 Rest in God’s loving presence for as long as you wish.
 When you’re ready to move on, take a deep breath, let it out, thank God, and say, “Amen.”

-Jesus lifts up the loaf, thanks God, breaks the bread, and offers it, saying: “Take, eat.
+We remember the Passover evening when Jesus was assembled with his beloved disciples.
+Jesus lifted up the loaf, gave thanks to God, broke it, and said: “Take, eat.
 This is my Body, which is given for you.
 Do this in remembrance of me.”

-Jesus lifts up the cup, thanks God, and offers the cup, saying: “Drink this, everyone!
+After super, Jesus lifted up the cup, gave thanks to God, and offered it to them saying: “Drink this, all of you.
 This is my blood of the new covenant, which is poured out for you and for many, for the forgiveness of sins.
 Do this, as often as you drink it, in remembrance of me.”

 Prayer of Thanksgiving